MicrosoftDocs/terminal/TerminalDocs/distributions.md

 ## Windows Terminal Portable

-As of version 1.17, Windows Terminal supports being deployed in ["Portable mode"].
+As of stable channel version 1.17, Windows Terminal supports being deployed in ["Portable mode"].
 Portable mode ensures that all data created and maintained by Windows Terminal is saved next to the application so that it can be more easily moved across different environments.

 Portable mode is supported by the unpackaged "ZIP" distribution.